Crossing the street is considered a menial task for many, but it can be intimidating for pedestrians with visual challenges or impairments.

 While audible pedestrian signals provide a solution to this issue, many of Calgary’s intersections are still without them.

-“The City of Calgary has actually been installing audible signal actuated devices since 1985,” said Canace Bain, Calgary’s senior leader of traffic construction.
-“We had some off-the-shelf components that gave standard sounds, and then we built our own device to work with our traffic signals.”
+“The City of Calgary has actually been installing audible signal actuated devices since 1985,” said Candace Bain, Calgary’s senior leader of traffic construction.
+“We had some off-the-shelf components that gave standard sounds and then we built our own device to work with our traffic signals.”

 As time progressed, the city explored new technology.

 The latest version works by producing a constant, low-pitched locator tone near a crosswalk’s corresponding push button to help visually challenged pedestrians to locate the button.
 When a pedestrian pushes a button, they are notified when it is safe for them to cross the street by a new sound, which varies depending on which direction they are going.

 In order to reduce noise pollution but maintain the accessibility that audible cues offer, the revised cues also become louder and quieter based on the traffic noise.

 Calgarian Patricia Timmermans suffers from retinitis pigmentosa, a disease which has been deteriorating her peripheral vision since she was a child.
 She said crossing the street without the help of an audible cue or guide dog can be scary.

 “A busy environment is challenging,” she said.
 “You have to rely on your hearing.”